-The validity of such modelling is supported by the fact that combining several exponential discs with different scale lengths and scale heights lead to an overall gravitational potential which can be fairly well approximated by the MN expression~\footnote{We explicitly checked that the combination of the standard double-exponential thin and thick discs yields a gravitational potential which can be well approximated by the Miyamoto-Nagai ansatz.
+The validity of such modeling is supported by the fact that combining several exponential discs with different scale lengths and scale heights leads to an overall gravitational potential which can be fairly well approximated by the MN expression.~\footnote{We explicitly checked that the combination of the standard double-exponential thin and thick discs yields a gravitational potential which can be well approximated by the Miyamoto-Nagai ansatz.
 More precisely, one can find values of $M_\s{disc}$, $a_\s{disc}$ and $b_\s{disc}$ that provide a match with relative accuracy better than 15\% for any value of $R$ and $z$.
-An even better match can be found by restricting to $R \gtrsim 2$ kpc, which is the relevant range for present analysis -- in this case, the deviations between the gravitational potentials can be reduced to less than 10\%.}.
-Since in this work we are primarily interested in bracketing the uncertainties related to baryonic distribution and not reconstructing individual disc components, such modelling performs sufficiently well.
+An even better match can be found by restricting to $R \gtrsim 2$ kpc, which is the relevant range for present analysis -- in this case, the deviations can be reduced to less than 10\%.} Since in this work we are primarily interested in bracketing the uncertainties related to baryonic distribution and not reconstructing individual disc components, such modeling performs sufficiently well.
 At the same time, it greatly simplifies the analysis by introducing fewer free parameters and allows expressing the corresponding gravitational potential in an analytical form, while in the case of double-exponential density~\eqref{eqn:exp_disc} the latter needs to be computed through numerical quadrature.
-Regarding its mass, we will use only an upper bound $M_\s{disc} < 10^{11} M_\odot$, see, e.g.,~\cite{bland-hawthorn_galaxy_2016}, which is in fact much larger than the typical values obtained by summing up all baryonic disc components.
+Regarding its mass, we will use only an upper bound $M_\s{disc} < 10^{11} M_\odot$, see, e.g.,~\cite{bland-hawthorn_galaxy_2016}, which is in fact much larger than the total mass of traditional baryonic disc components.
 Similarly, we will use highly agnostic priors for the disc scale length and scale height, namely $a_\s{disc} < 6$ kpc and $b_\s{disc} < 1$ kpc, which are again very generous bounds with respect to the values found in the literature.
-However, to break the degeneracy between the disc mass and scale length we adopt recently updated values of the local surface density of baryons $\Sigma_\odot = 47.1 \pm 3.4 \; M_\odot / \s{pc}^2$~\cite{mckee_stars_2015}, which is based on stellar counts and gas mapping within the solar neighbourhood and does not rely on any assumption regarding the morphology, size and number of baryonic discs.
+However, to break the degeneracy between the disc mass and scale length we adopt recently updated values of the local surface density of baryons $\Sigma_\odot = 47.1 \pm 3.4 \; M_\odot / \s{pc}^2$~\cite{mckee_stars_2015}, which is based on stellar counts and gas mapping within the solar neighborhood and does not rely on any assumption regarding the morphology, size and number of baryonic discs.